scottksmith95/LINQKit/README.md

 Contributing
 =======
-Just send PullRequests to the this repository.
+Just send PullRequests to this repository.
 To compile the whole solution you may need .NET Core and UAP installed.

 License